I2 · AI4SCI · About 16 hours

 Frequently Asked Questions

-I already have a KSEF/ISEF project—can I submit it as is?
+I already have a KSEF/ISEF project—can I reuse it?

 Does the academic mentor have to be an outside person aged 18 or older?